5 Ways Rasmussen University ECE Students Are Equipped to Educate in a Diverse World

 “We have students who are fresh out of high school to grandparents—and a wide variety of cultural backgrounds,” Muhs explains.
 “This provides a wealth of both positive and negative experiences to share with each other.”

 Muhs says instructors encourage students to bring their background and perspectives to the forefront in classroom discussion.
 “We don’t want automaton teachers,” she says.
 “We want students who can live and breathe what they’re teaching.”

-3. Rasmussen College offers a course that focuses on working with diverse family structures
+3. Rasmussen University offers a course that focuses on working with diverse family structures

 Take an inventory of the families you know.
 Sure, you’ll find some similarities.
 But there can be significant cultural and structural differences from family to family.
 That’s precisely why educators can’t approach working with families with a “one-size-fits-all” mentality.

-Early Childhood Education students at Rasmussen College complete a course dedicated to learning about the historical changes in family structures as well as the major social issues modern families face.
+Early Childhood Education students at Rasmussen University complete a course dedicated to learning about the historical changes in family structures as well as the major social issues modern families face.